 Our Unique Approach to Surgery

 Your pet is as important to us as it is to your family and that is why we have a unique approach to surgery.
-Many clinics reduce the standard of surgical care to reduce the cost of their surgical procedures.
-Reducing surgical care standards can cause them to feel pain and even compromise their safety, which is not an option for us.
-Our compassionate, personalized, high standard surgical care is designed to ensure your pet has the safest and most comfortable experience.
+Reducing the standard of surgical care to reduce cost of your pet's surgical procedure can potentially cause them to feel pain and even compromise their safety, which is not an option for us.
+Our compassionate, personalized, high standard surgical care is designed to give your pet the most comfortable experience.

-Why Our High Standard Surgical Plan is Better for You and Your Pet:
+Why Our High Standard Surgical Plan is Beneficial for You and Your Pet:

 - Surgical check-in consultation with your pet's nurse - provides you peace of mind when you meet your pet's surgical nurse and she reviews your pet's medical plan and answers any questions you may have.